linux-chenxing/linux-chenxing.org/ip/pm_regmap.md

 | 0xec   | resume address l |            |    |    |              |                    |    |   |   |   |   |   |                   |                 |                   |                   |   |         |                                            |
 | 0xf0   | resume address h |            |    |    |              |                    |    |   |   |   |   |   |                   |                 |                   |                   |   |         |                                            |
 | 0xf4   |                  |            |    |    |              |                    |    |   |   |   |   |   |                   |                 |                   |                   |   | 0x003f  | ipl sets to zero                           |

+0 - This is the status of interrupts from the pm gpio block.
+The pmsleep->arm interrupt is OR'd with this.
+1 - wkint is another interrupt controller that seems to output a single wakeup interrupt and is OR'd with the pmsleep->arm interrupt

 ## mystery block - 0x1f007800?